Newmarket, Ontario: Education

 Public elementary and secondary education in Newmarket is overseen by York Region's two school boards: the York Region District School Board (YRDSB), and the York Catholic District School Board (YCDSB).

 The YRDSB operates four secondary schools in Newmarket: Dr. John M. Denison Secondary School, Huron Heights Secondary School, Newmarket High School, and Sir William Mulock Secondary School, in addition to 15 elementary schools.

 The YCDSB operates one secondary school in the town: Sacred Heart Catholic High School, and six elementary schools.
 There is also a Christian private elementary school, Newmarket District Christian Academy (NDCA), and a private Christian academy, Innova Academy.

-Newmarket is also the home of Pickering College, an independent day and boarding school, as well as a campus of Seneca College.
+Newmarket is also the home of Pickering College, an independent day and boarding school.

 Media

 Print

 Newmarket is within the coverage area of all major Toronto publications/newspapers.

-Local print media is provided by The Newmarket Era (formerly the Era Banner), founded in 1852 when English immigrant printer G.S.
+Local print media was provided by The Newmarket Era (formerly the Era Banner), founded in 1852 when English immigrant printer G.S.
 Porter first published The New Era in Newmarket.
-Today, it is published twice a week (on Thursdays and Sundays).
+On September 15, 2023, The Newmarket Era was moved to an online only format by parent company Metroland Media.

 Radio

 Newmarket is also well served by radio stations from Toronto.

 Newmarket is also the town of licence for 88.5 CKDX-FM.
-Originally launched on February 28, 1980 as 1480 CKAN.
+Originally launched on February 28, 1980, as 1480 CKAN.
 Its studios were located in the Newmarket Plaza then relocated to the Tannery.
 The studios are currently located in Toronto with the transmitter located in King Township west of Newmarket/Aurora.